JenFisher7/JenFisher7/README.md

 # Jennifer (Jen) Fisher

-- I am a highly-motivated, knowledgeable and skilled Ph.D. candidate at the University of Alabama at Birmingham in the Graduate Biomedical Science’s Genetics, Genomics, & Bioinformatics program (Expected to Graduate Aug.
+- I am a highly-motivated, knowledgeable, and skilled Ph.D. candidate at the University of Alabama at Birmingham in the Graduate Biomedical Science’s Genetics, Genomics, & Bioinformatics program (Expected to Graduate Aug.
 2023).
 - My long-term research interest is to improve genome-driven precision medicine via computational biology and data science methods.
 - During my Ph.D. dissertation project, I focused on drug repurposing in low-survival cancers and investigating sex-bias adverse events.
 - I have first-author preprint on drug repurposing in low-survival cancers, sex-aware drug repurposing review, and other publications related to drug repurposing, chromosomal instability, and RNA-Seq analysis.